ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/identity.md

 ## Create the User Model

-The first thing we will need the model of the user.
+The first thing we will need to do is model the user.
 Create a `src/app/models/user.ts` file with the following contents:

 ```TypeScript
 export class User {